arishsatheesan/arishsatheesan.github.io/_pages/about.md

 ## 📢 Collaborate with Me

-If you're interested in working together on a research project, feel free to reach out!
+If you're interested in working together on a research, feel free to reach out!

 📧 [Send Me an Email!](mailto:arish.sateesan@rwth-aachen.de)